Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 5. John Altman, 1969 -

-John Altman is a thriller author with eight books to his name.
-A Gathering of Spiesis his first novel, published in 2000.
-Altman fell in love with writing as a young child, writing books in notebooks starting in the third grade.
-In middle school, he published short stories in the school literary magazine and received praise from teachers and students alike.
+John Altman is a thriller author with eight books to his name, beginning with A Gathering of Spies, his first novel published in 2000.
+Altman’s path to writing began early—he fell in love with writing as a young child, creating books in notebooks starting in third grade and publishing short stories in his middle school literary magazine.

 “Not all of me is dust.
 Within my song, safe from the worm, my spirit will survive.”